makhowastaken/iG-LiPo-Battery-Gauge/README.md

 * 10x 10k SMT 0805 resistors (or 0603, both fit fine)
 * 10x 1206 SMT LEDs in whatever color you want

-Main Board
+Main Board -- all resistor and capacitor pads are sized for 0603 components but are slightly oversized for hand soldering and will take a 0805 component on a whim.
 * 3x 0603 0.1uF capacitors
 * 1x 10K 0603 resistor (R6)
 * 1x 320K 0603 resistor (R7) (though the firmware I uploaded is for if you use a 300k resistor instead)
 * 1x 1M 0603 resistor (R2)
-* 1x ATTINY48 VQFN-28 package.
+* 1x ATTINY48 VQFN-28 package for Alex's board or QFP-32 for my board

 ## Firmware